brookshi/Hitchhiker/README.md

 # <img src='https://raw.githubusercontent.com/brookshi/Hitchhiker/master/client/public/hitchhiker-title-dark.png' height='20'/>

-Hitchhiker Api is a Restful Api integrated testing tool.
-You can deploy it in your local server.
+Hitchhiker Api is a Restful Api integrated testing tool that support Schedule, Response comparsion, Stress Test etc. You can deploy it in your local server.
 It make easier to manage Api with your team.

 [中文 Read Me](README_cn.md)